Profile identity resolution and merging

 Profile merging is triggered when:

-IProfileSignInService.TryConnectMemberWithProfileduring the member sign-in flow (see Connect members with profiles on sign-in).
+IProfileSignInService.TryConnectMemberWithProfile.
+See Connect members with profiles on sign-in.

-When attempting to merge profiles, the system evaluates the configured identity resolution rules in order of their priority.
-The system goes through the following steps for each identity rule:
+When attempting to merge profiles, the system evaluates the configured identities in order of their priority.
+The system goes through the following steps for each identity:

 - Retrieves the identity value for the profile that triggered the merge.

-- Searches for other profiles that share the same identity value.
+- If the identity value is not empty or null, searches for other profiles that share the same identity value.

 Profiles created based on legitimate interest